Zakat

 One Ummah Uses the Value of Gold as the Standard for the Nisaab

-So the minimum current amount is: £8,853.37 before Zakat is due to be paid.
-For example, if a year had passed on this amount you would pay 2.5% of this which would be £221.33.
-If you had £5,000.00 in wealth/assets saved and a year had passed on it then you would pay £125.00
+Our Zakat calculator uses today’s gold Nisaab to show how much Zakat you need to pay on your wealth.
+So the minimum current amount is: £10,657.69 before Zakat is due to be paid.
+For example, if a year had passed on this amount you would pay 2.5% of this which would be £266.44.
+If you had £5,000.00 in wealth/assets saved and a year had passed on it then you would pay £125.00.
+Know more about How to Use Our Free Zakat Calculator: A Step-by-Step Guide

 Zakat Applicable Wealth and Assets